The Effectiveness of Hand-arm Bimanual Intensive Therapy Including Lower Extremities for Children With Cerebral Palsy: A Scoping Review

 Abstract

-Cerebral palsy is one of the common causes of disability in children due to brain damage.
-For this reason, children with cerebral palsy should be placed in a rehabilitation process suitable for their age and developmental stage.
-There are various treatment approaches to improve the condition of children with cerebral palsy.
-However, there are few approaches that specifically focus on both the upper and lower limbs.
-In the meantime, two-hand intensive hand-arm therapy including the lower limbs was proposed as an approach that can focus on the upper and lower limbs.
-It also affects the lower limbs of these children.
-The present study deals with a short review on the effectiveness of the intensive two-handed hand-arm treatment approach including the lower limbs in children with cerebral palsy.
+Background and Aims Cerebral palsy (CP) is one of the common disabilities in children caused by brain damage.
+Children with CP should receive rehabilitation suitable for their age and developmental stage.
+There are various treatment approaches to improve the condition of these children.
+However, there are a few approaches that specifically focus on both the upper and lower extremities.
+There is an approach called hand-arm bimanual intensive therapy including lower extremities (HABIT-ILE) that can affect the upper limb and the lower limbs of children with CP.
+The present study aims to review the clinical trials on the effectiveness of this method for children with CP.

 Keywords